Back Home Next

 Truman told MacArthur to stop.
 MacArthur was sacked when he publicly criticised Truman’s order.

-The Americans threatened to use the atomic bomb if China did not stop fighting.
 The Chinese agree to a truce, which was signed on 27 July 1953.